propcom/ckeditor/README.txt

 More Information and Licence
 ----------------------------
 CKEditor - The text editor for the Internet
-Copyright (C) 2003-2010 CKSource - Frederico Knabben
+Copyright (c) 2003-2011, CKSource - Frederico Knabben.
+All rights reserved.

 Licensed under the terms of the GNU Lesser General Public License:
     http://www.opensource.org/licenses/lgpl-license.php